8483/notes/topics/dom.md

 // Show the class.
 element.className;

-// Return an array of classes. element.classList;
+// Return an array of classes.
+The array can be modified with .add or .remove element.classList;
 ```